Hold Me Now (Johnny Logan song): Legacy

 The song is usually sung by Bohemians at home matches in Dalymount Park.

 Covers

 The song has been covered by several performers, including a reggae version by Tanya Stephens.
 It has also been updated by Belgian rapper Kaye Styles as "Don't Cry".
 This cover also features Logan performing the chorus of the song at a slightly faster tempo than the traditional version.
 The late Macedonian superstar Toše Proeski covered this song during his concerts.
+The Finnish rock band Lordi covered the song in collaboration with Noora Louhimo.

 McDonald's advertising

 The song was also used in an Irish advertising campaign launched by McDonald's toward the end of 2007.
 These ads feature Logan bursting into the room with a McDonald's bag in an effort to cheer a series of teens in humorous predicaments.
 Logan interrupts his singing to pose the question "Twisty Fries?" (among other products offered by McDonald's).